 This command shows the element of the destination VLAN tag table with the index <set-selector>.
 Indices are 0-based.
-Selector 0 is used to address the volatile destination.
+Selector 0 is used to address the volatile destination (used with the "Alert Immediate" command).
 The following information is shown about the designated destination: